Dáil Éireann: Revolutionary Dáil (1919–1922)

-The current Dáil derives from the 1937 Constitution of Ireland, but maintain continuity from the First Dáil of 1919.
-This Dáil was an assembly established by Sinn Féin MPs elected to the House of Commons of the United Kingdom in the 1918 United Kingdom general election.
+The current Dáil derives from the 1937 Constitution of Ireland, but a continuity from the First Dáil of 1919 is considered to exist.
+That Dáil was an assembly established by Sinn Féin MPs elected to the House of Commons of the United Kingdom in the 1918 United Kingdom general election.
 They had contested the election on a manifesto commitment of "[establishing] a constituent assembly comprising persons chosen by Irish constituencies as the supreme national authority to speak and act in the name of the Irish people".
 Upon winning 73 of the 105 Irish seats in the election, Sinn Féin MPs refused to recognise the United Kingdom parliament and instead convened as Dáil Éireann (translated as "Assembly of Ireland"): the unicameral legislature of a unilaterally declared Irish Republic, and the first Irish parliament to exist since 1801.
 The Dáil of the Irish Republic, however, was only recognised internationally by the Russian Soviet Federative Socialist Republic.
 The first meeting of the Dáil occurred in Dublin on 21 January 1919, in the Mansion House, attended by 27 members.
-The body was prohibited in the following September, and was forced underground, meeting in several locations.
+The body was prohibited in the following September, and was forced underground, meeting in several locations thereafter.

 Irish Free State (1922–1937)

 The Dáil of the Irish Republic was succeeded on 6 December 1922 by the Dáil of the Irish Free State.
 The Irish Free State, comprising the twenty-six southern and western counties of Ireland, was established under the 1921 Anglo-Irish Treaty.
-Dáil Éireann was the house of representatives, described in the new constitution as a "Chamber of Deputies, of a bicameral legislature called the Oireachtas of the Irish Free State.
+Dáil Éireann was the house of representatives, described in the new constitution as a "Chamber of Deputies, of a bicameral legislature called the Oireachtas of the Irish Free State."
 The first Dáil to exist under the Constitution of the Irish Free State succeeded the Second Dáil of the Irish Republic and so was styled the Third Dáil.
 The Third Dáil, and every subsequent Dáil, has met in Leinster House.